Dasharo/docs/docs/dev-proc/source-code-structure.md

 ## New platform support

-Branch for new platform should be created from the most recent commit on the `dasharo` branch.
-If there is justified need to create support for new board at arbitrary non-tagged commit developer should mark this commit with `<platform>_v0.0.0` tag.
+Support for new platforms is submitted via PRs to the `dasharo` branch.
+All mainboards supported by Dasharo live in this branch.

 ## Force-pushes rules

-Force-pushes to `<platform>_rel_vX.Y.Z` of `<feature>` are forbidden with the following exceptions:
+Force-pushes to `dasharo` and `master` / `main` are forbidden with the following exceptions:

-* rebasing - when some other PR is merged to target branch before our does, or when upstream's master introduces the same fixes that our branch would
-* squashing - to not produce unnecessary "fix indentation" or "add missing braces" commits to the history
+* rebasing the `dasharo` branch on new coreboot versions
 * (re-)signing commits (both -S and -s) - shouldn't happen, but if it does happen it would be better to have it fixed by original author than the person that tries to upstream it some time later.

-Force-pushes to  `dasharo` branches are allowed only for rebasing on new coreboot releases, according to the guidelines outlined in the next step.

 ## Rebasing process

-1. Update master/main branch to the recent coreboot upstream tag (and fetch tags as well)
+1. Update `master` / `main` branch to the recent coreboot upstream tag (and fetch tags as well)

     ```bash
-    git checkout master
+    git checkout main
     git fetch upstream
-    git pull upstream `git describe --tags upstream/master --abbrev=0`
+    git pull upstream `git describe --tags upstream/main --abbrev=0`
     ```

 1. Backup the old `dasharo` branch, for example: